shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-10-04-how-etherpad-works.markdown

 (client will be able to send another changeset to server only after receiving this message of type ACCEPT_COMMIT)

 Now as i mentioned previously that socket rooms maintains the info of clients connected to the pad and sessionInfo store the info on which revision they are on.
 Now to task is to send the changeset to other clients of this pad.
-For each client of pad server checks the revision no. which client is currently on and send the changesets accordingly.For example if other client is on revision k-1 then server sends changesets k and k+1 to client.If other client is on state k then server only sends the changeset k+1 to the client.All these messages are sent with type `NEW_CHANGES` and with information of changeset and revision.
+For each client of pad server checks the revision no. which client is currently on and send the changesets accordingly.
+For example if other client is on revision k-1 then server sends changesets k and k+1 to client.
+If other client is on state k then server only sends the changeset k+1 to the client.
+All these messages are sent with type `NEW_CHANGES` and with information of changeset and revision.
 Like:

 {% highlight javascript %}